ENT4050 - Foundations of Teamwork and Leadership

 - Have a solid understanding of critical team processes including communication, problem solving, decision-making, handling conflicts and methods to leverage teams most efficiently,

 - Be able to analyze team processes and critical team events with respect to relevant theory.

 - Have advanced knowledge of special issues and dilemmas facing entrepreneurial teams and founders

-- Have developed your ability to effectively work in and lead professional teams in both a corporate setting and in a start-up company
+- Have developed your proficiency to effectively work in and lead professional teams in both a corporate setting and in a start-up company

-- Have developed your ability to manage and motivate team members and productively deal with conflicts and creativity
+- Have developed your proficiency in managing and motivate team members and productively deal with conflicts and creativity

 - Understand your own strengths and development needs in working in professional teams